 I am an Associate Professor at Auburn University’s Department of Philosophy.
-My research interest include general philosophy of science, philosophy of physics, and philosophy of mathematics and statistics, philosophy of biology, and philosophy of artificial intelligence and machine learning.
-I also have a budding interest in aesthetics and the philosophy of art.
+My research interests include general philosophy of science, philosophy of physics, and philosophy of mathematics and statistics, philosophy of biology, and philosophy of artificial intelligence and machine learning.
+I also have a budding interest in aesthetics and the philosophy of art, and Buddhist philosophy.

 I received my PhD from the department of History and Philosophy of Science at University of Pittsburgh in the Spring of 2015.
 My dissertation concerns the philosophical underpinnings of representation and idealization in science, and is directed by John Earman and John D. Norton.